 Even if you’re brand new to the virtual fundraising sphere, it doesn’t have to be daunting—for you or your supporters!
 So long as you’re backed by powerful tools and go into it with determination, you’re sure to secure support and further your mission.

 Now that you’re well-versed on how to make your virtual fundraisers a success, start planning right now and watch as your next online campaign thrives!

 Remember, you can never be too prepared for an online fundraiser.
 If you’d like to continue your research, head on over to these helpful resources:

-- Best Online Fundraising Campaigns: 5 Examples to Copy.
+- Online Fundraising: 9 Innovative Ideas (with Examples!)
 Need inspiration for your next virtual fundraiser?
-Take a look at our top examples!
+Take a look at our top ideas and examples!

 - Virtual Fundraising Events: Top Tips and Ideas for Success.
 If you’re looking to host an event for your next virtual fundraiser, explore this helpful guide to get started.

 - Online Donation Tools: Key Software to Help You Raise More.
 Want help kicking off your search for the right donation tools?
 Check out our suggestions!